A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Our decision-theoretic approach

 of the linear space~\(\realmaps\) of all real-valued maps on~\(\statespace\).
 Since we can associate an uncertain reward~\(\wval(\uket)\) with every reward function~\(\wval\in\utilities\), we'll agree to call these reward functions~\(\wval\) \emph{uncertain rewards} as well.
 We stress that, in a general decision-making context, the reward functions are Yours to choose or determine, but we'll argue further on that in the specific context of quantum mechanics, a number of simple postulates make sure that this is no longer the case and that You're left with no choice about what these reward functions look like.

 This first background assumption fits nicely within de Finetti's approach, but its consequences are stronger than they might seem at first encounter.
-For a start, it implies that if You know that the quantum system is in a state~\(\fket\) --- so if You know that \(\uket=\fket\) --- then Your preferences between acts/measurements must necessarily be \emph{total} in the sense that You'll strictly prefer measurement~\(\measurement{A}\) to measurement~\(\measurement{B}\) if and only if \(\utility{A}(\fket)>\utility{B}(\fket)\), and You're indifferent between \(\measurement{A}\) and~\(\measurement{B}\) if and only if \(\utility{A}(\fket)=\utility{B}(\fket)\).
+For a start, if You know that the quantum system is in a state~\(\fket\) --- so if You know that \(\uket=\fket\) --- then the reward~\(\utility{A}(\uket)\) that You get from performing any measurement~\(\measurement{A}\) is no longer uncertain, because You know that it must be equal to the real number~\(\utility{A}(\fket)\).
+And since for any other measurement~\(\measurement{B}\) the reward~\(\utility{B}(\uket)\) is also known to You to be equal to the real number~\(\utility{B}(\fket)\), comparing the measurements~\(\measurement{A}\) and~\(\measurement{B}\) on the basis of their (now certain) rewards will become equivalent to comparing real numbers: the higher its certain real reward is, the better You'll prefer a measurement.
+In other words, if You know that \(\uket=\fket\), then Your preferences between acts/measurements will necessariy be \emph{total} in the sense that You'll strictly prefer measurement~\(\measurement{A}\) to measurement~\(\measurement{B}\) if and only if \(\utility{A}(\fket)>\utility{B}(\fket)\), and You'll be indifferent between \(\measurement{A}\) and~\(\measurement{B}\) if and only if \(\utility{A}(\fket)=\utility{B}(\fket)\).
 In this sense, the \emph{starting point} for our approach is similar to Deutsch's \cite{deutsch1999:quantum:decisions} and Wallace's \cite{wallace2003:defending:deutsch,wallace2007:improving:deutsch}, as we'll see in \cref{sec:deutsch,sec:wallace}, respectively: \emph{acts/measurements are linearly ordered when You know what state the system is in}.

 Moreover, if You know that \(\uket=\fket\), then \(\utility{A}(\fket)\) is a one-number summary of all the possible outcomes~\(\eigval\in\spectrum{A}\) that the measurement~\(\measurement{A}\) may yield for a system in that state~\(\fket\). \cref{backass:dm:utility:function} essentially assumes that such a one-number summary is possible, and implies that it's the only thing that matters for Your decisions when You know the state of the system.
 What it doesn't do, however, is to specify, or impose restrictions on, what these reward functions may look like.
 For that, we'll use specific postulates about the reward functions in the next section.